PrefectHQ/prefect/docs/cloud/incidents.md

 ## Overview

 Incidents are a Prefect Cloud feature to help your team manage workflow disruptions.
-Incidents help you identify, resolve, and document issues with mission-critical workflows.
+With incidents, you can identify, resolve, and document issues with mission-critical workflows.
 This system enhances operational efficiency by automating the incident management process and providing a centralized platform for collaboration and compliance.

 ## What are incidents?